usetrmnl/trmnlp/README.md

 [Liquid](https://shopify.github.io/liquid/) templates are rendered locally as HTML, leveraging the [TRMNL Design System](https://usetrmnl.com/framework).
 This server does NOT generate a rendered BMP file.
 Hence, this is just a _preview_ of the final rendered dashboard.

+The server watches the filesystem for changes to the Liquid templates, seamlessly updating the preview without the need to refresh.

 ![Screenshot](docs/preview.png)

 ## Creating a Plugin